aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 ## Flow

-* Log into IBM's DSX service.
+* Log into IBM's Watson Studio service.

-* Upload the data as a data asset into DSX.
+* Upload the data as a data asset into Watson Studio.

-* Start a notebook in DSX and input the data asset previously created.
+* Start a notebook in Watson Studio and input the data asset previously created.

 * Follow following discussion and steps.